partisiablockchain/dapp-playground/README.md

 This a development environment for the Partisia Blockchain, made for creating applications and smart contracts utilizing the Zk Rust and public blockchain.

 Read the documentation to better understand
 [the fundamentals of the Partisia Blockchain](https://partisiablockchain.gitlab.io/documentation/pbc-fundamentals/introduction-to-the-fundamentals.html)

-In the repo there are two contracts provided.
+The repo contains two simple smart contracts with simple front-ends:
 The [petition contact](https://gitlab.com/partisiablockchain/language/example-contracts/-/tree/main/petition?ref_type=heads)
 and
-the [average salary contract](https://gitlab.com/partisiablockchain/language/example-contracts/-/tree/main/zk-average-salary?ref_type=heads) in a dev-container, where all the tooling for developing smart contracts for the Partisia Blockchain are installed.
+the [average salary contract](https://gitlab.com/partisiablockchain/language/example-contracts/-/tree/main/zk-average-salary?ref_type=heads)
+ This is provided in a dev-container, where all the tooling needed for developing smart contracts and front-ends is installed.

-To run any premade task you need to press `Ctrl+F1`.
+To run any premade task you need to press `Ctrl+Shift+B`.
 This gives you a list of all prescripted tasks within the development environment.